 - Shut things down

 - Follow the same routine you followed before you started working remotely, only don’t commute (seems like we’ve discussed this before).

-• Socialize with Colleagues
+Socialize With Colleagues

 - Being isolated can be lonely.
 Schedule video lunches with colleagues.
 We have virtual office Happy Hours.
-The beauty of these Happy Hours are we don’t have to wait for the waitress to bring another round AND we don’t have to drive home!
+The beauty of these Happy Hours is we don’t have to wait for the waitress to bring another round AND we don’t have to drive home!